-A novel after Katrina.
+A novel after a hurricane hits New Orleans

-She is fifty-nine years old, still beautiful with smooth unblemished skin, Irish blue eyes, and salt and pepper hair.
+She is fifty-nine years old, still beautiful with smooth unblemished skin, Irish blue eyes, and naturally curly hair.
 Her smile is one of her best features.
-However, she only gives a little grin, or a slight grimace, when it is appropriate.
-It has been a long time since she allowed herself to smile.
-There hasn't been much to provoke a real smile in her life for years.
+However, she only gives a little grin, or a slight grimace, when it is necessary.
+It’s been a long time since she allowed herself to smile.
+There hasn't been much in her life to encourage a real smile, for years.
 Maddi has never met a man who captivated her interest.
-Living alone for so long has created a comfortable rut with high safe sides so, the idea of a change of status had not crossed her mind in decades.
-Her family was her clients, she knew the children and grandchildren of all her customers.
+Living alone for so long has created a comfortable rut with high safe sides so, the idea of a changing her status hasn’t crossed her mind in decades.
+Her family is her clients, she knows the children and grandchildren of all her customers.
 She inherited a lot more than the old house and the business.
 The set of her jaw and her no bullshit attitude is inherited from her grandma.

 Her shop still has the same name as when her grandma passed it on.
 The old woman named the enterprise after her granddaughter.
 It was as if the old woman could see the future through the window of her red 1951 Studebaker convertible.
-When Maddi was six her mother and father were killed in that same car.
-Her mother, Aoibhinn borrowed the old woman’s car to pick up Maddi’s father, A helicopter transferred him from the offshore rig that he worked on to the Grand Isle Heliport.
+When Maddi was six, her mother and father were killed in that same old car.
+Her mother, Aoibhinn (A-veen) borrowed her mother’s car to pick up Maddi’s father, A helicopter transferred him from the offshore rig that he worked on to the Grand Isle Heliport.

-“Mom, I’ve just got to pick Jim up, I can’t bear the thought of his being this close to home and not be able to wrap my arms around him.
+“Mom, I’ve just got to pick him up, I can’t bear the thought of his being this close to home and not be able to wrap my arms around him.
 I miss him so much.”

 The old woman stood her ground, “Child tonight is not the night to pick anyone up from the heliport.
 Wait until tomorrow until after the fog burns off.”

 Maddi stood beside her grandmother with her hands on her hips.
 She couldn’t imagine her mother turning around for anything once she started driving.
 “I miss my daddy too.
 But Momma the fog will get a lot thicker tonight.
-I want you to get home safely.”
+I want you both to get home safely.”

 Maddi’s life changed, she moved downstairs into Aoife’s tiny apartment behind the shop.
 The third-floor apartment where Maddi’s family had lived was then rented to another offshore worker and his wife and small son.
 She grew up helping her grandmother.
 Beauty School was a necessity, not an option for her.
 When her grandma died from a stroke Maddi took over the clientele of the shop.
 It was small but brought in enough to satisfy her immediate needs.

 She shocked him with her question, “Why did you leave SWAT?”

 Tommy cleared his throat, then continued.
-“I have two bullets nestled so close to my spine that they were inoperable without making me a quadriplegic.”
-He hadn’t meant to tell her, but he realized there is no way to dodge her question without creating more and generating.
-God forbid. sympathy.
+“I have two bullets resting in my spine that are inoperable without making me a quadriplegic.”
+He didn’t mean to tell her, but he realizes there is no way to dodge her question without creating more and generating, “God forbid,” undesired sympathy.
 “Doctors watch for complications that so far have not happened.”
-He shifted in his chair.
+Ill at ease, He shifted in his chair.

-Her touch remained longer than he was comfortable with, so he suggests, “The electricity is off, the fridge is getting warm.
-I have stuff for sandwiches which needs to be eaten soon.”
+Her touch stays longer than he is comfortable with, so he suggests, “The electricity is off, the fridge is getting warm.
+I have stuff for sandwiches that needs to be eaten soon.”

 “You did very well Maddi,” said Tommy.